 When I was growing up, Thanksgiving was always a marathon day of food.
 Sure, dinner was an elaborate affair, but we actually started eating hours before sitting down at the table, and the appetizers were as important as the turkey and mashed potatoes.
 We blamed the snacking on the fact that dinner always took longer than expected, but we probably could have finished cooking earlier if we weren't so busy stuffing ourselves with deviled eggs, cheese, dips, and more.

 I wouldn't have had it any other way, though—those extended Thanksgivings were some of the best days of my childhood.
 If you're on board with spending all of Turkey Day eating, read on for 27 of our favorite Thanksgiving snacks and appetizers, like chicken liver pâté, roasted pumpkin seeds, and cheesy butternut squash dip.
-And check out our full guide to Thanksgiving for even more recipes, how-tos, and quick tips to make this Thanksgiving the best ever.
+And check out our Thanksgiving Recipes page for even more ideas, how-tos, and quick tips to make this Thanksgiving the best ever.

 Vegan and Vegetarian Appetizers for Thanksgiving